SmartDataProjects/dynamo-docs/installation.rst

 * A Linux machine with sufficient RAM (~20 GB used for CMS installation with 6 million objects)

-  * The softsoftware itself does not depend on the distribution, but the server daemon scripts are only written for RHEL 6 and 7.
+  * The software itself does not depend on the distribution, but the server daemon scripts are only written for RHEL 6 and 7.

 * Super-user access to the installation machine
 * Python 2.6 or 2.7